 New York Conviction and Record Sealing

-The major difference between the sealing of you criminal record and criminal convictions and expunging the same is that the former generally prevents the public and employers from viewing past convictions.
-The latter vacates and removes the convictions from your record.
-Whether it is a good policy or not is for the legislature to decide, but New York currently does not expunge criminal convictions.
-As of October 2017, however, assuming your conviction is an eligible one, New York Criminal Procedure Law 160.59 can not only limit or prevent the exposure of certain crimes, but further forbids an employer in New York from taking an adverse inference because of the past arrest and criminal history.
-Equally significant, New York Executive Law 296(16) forbids an employer barring certain exceptions from requiring that you divulge your criminal past from arrest to conviction.
-Simply, the benefits of sealing are unlike anything New York has offered in the past and provides some of the greatest advantages to give people back the lives they justly deserve.Eligibility for Sealing of Criminal Convictions
+Before addressing who is eligible, what crimes a court can seal, what the implications are if successful, and the process to get you to “clean” your public record, you need to understand the difference between sealing as opposed to expungement.
+The major difference between the sealing and expunging is that the former generally prevents the public and employers from viewing past convictions.
+The latter vacates and removes the same from your history.
+Whether it is a good policy or not is for the legislature to decide, but New York currently does not expunge convictions.
+CPL 160.59 can not only limit or prevent the exposure of certain offenses, but further forbids an employer in New York from taking an adverse inference because of the past arrest.
+Equally significant, Executive Law 296(16) forbids an employer, barring certain exceptions, from requiring that you divulge your past “bumps” with the law.
+Simply, the benefits are unlike anything the state has offered in the past and provides some of the greatest advantages to give people back the lives they justly deserve.Eligibility for Sealing of Criminal Convictions

-There are many factors involved in determining whether or not your criminal past can be cleaned up and sealed.
+There are many factors involved in determining whether or not your past can be “cleaned up.”
 Generally, the crimes can only be of a certain nature.
-For example, sex crimes and other offenses are not eligible for sealing.
-Sex offenders need not apply.
+For example, sex offenses and sex offenders need not apply.
 Moreover, no more than two offenses and convictions can be sealed.
-Of these, only one can be a felony and any crime for which you seek sealing must be at least ten years old.
+Of these, only one can be a felony and it must be at least ten years old.
 If the court sentenced you to prison or jail, this calculation commences from the time you were released.
-Only some of the factors for eligibility, there are numerous provisions and requirements set forth in New York Crim.
+Only some of the factors for eligibility, there are numerous provisions and requirements set forth in Crim.
 Pro.
-Law 160.59 that you and your sealing attorney can further review to determine whether you can take advantage of this statute.
+Law 160.59 that you must satisfy to take advantage of the statute.Sealing Procedure and Process

-First, before filing a motion with the court and serving the District Attorney where you were convicted of a particular crime or crimes, the sealing offense must be an eligible crime.
-Assuming that it is an eligible offense, your attorney must secure numerous statutorily required materials and draft the requisite motion.
-Not an easy task, you will need to provide or have your sealing attorney secure a certificate of disposition, a sworn statement as to the conviction or convictions you want to have “removed” and a compelling argument clearly outlining why your sentencing judge should now seal your case more than a decade later.
+First, before filing a motion with the court and serving the District Attorney where you were convicted, you must obviously be eligible.
+Assuming that you are, the conviction sealing process requires that you secure numerous materials and draft the requisite motion.
+Not an easy task, you will need to provide, or counsel secure, a certificate of disposition, a sworn statement as to the conviction you want to have “removed” and a compelling argument clearly outlining why your sentencing judge should now do as you request all these years later.
 As crass as it sounds, who are you and why should a judge now give you this one-time opportunity and the benefit of the doubt?
-Even if the judge views your submissions favorably, should the District Attorney challenge your application the court must have a hearing to allow prosecutors and victims of your crime to be heard on their respective positions.What the Court Must Consider When Rendering a Decision
+Even if the court views your submissions favorably, should the District Attorney challenge your application the judge must have a hearing to allow prosecutors and victims be heard on their respective positions.What the Court Must Consider When Rendering a Decision

-The court that sentenced you, or another judge in the jurisdiction, has wide discretion in determining whether or not he or she will grant you the relief of a sealed criminal record.
+The court that sentenced you, or another judge in the jurisdiction, has wide discretion in determining whether or not he or she will grant you the relief you seek.
 Do not be naïve.
-This is a one shot opportunity and one that you and your criminal defense or sealing attorney must be meticulous in both preparation and presentation.
-By no means are judges going to seal cases as a matter of course without doing their own due diligence.
-While New York Criminal Procedure Law 160.59 has statutory guidelines as to what the court must consider, the law does not prevent judges from going beyond the four corners of the law and examining any other factors they deem relevant.
-However, because there is some guidance in the law, before submitting a motion both you and your counsel should be prepared to address, among other elements, the circumstances of the conviction, what, if any, rehabilitation, schooling or community service you have involved yourself in, the impact of sealing on the public’s well-being and security, and how, if at all, sealing furthers your re-introduction into society as a valuable member.The Effect Your Rap Sheet and Career
+This is a one-shot opportunity and one that you must be meticulous in both preparation and presentation.
+By no means are courts going to “hide” cases as a matter of course without doing their own due diligence.
+NY Procedure Law 160.59 has statutory guidelines as to what must be considered, but the law does not prevent judges from going beyond its four corners and examining any other factors for sealing they deem relevant.
+However, because there is some guidance, before submitting a motion both you and your counsel should be prepared to address, among other elements, the circumstances of the conviction, what, if any, rehabilitation, schooling or community service you have involved yourself in, the impact of the application on the public’s well-being and security, and how, if at all, closure furthers your re-introduction into society as a valuable member.The Effect Your Rap Sheet and Career

-Consult with and retain a New York criminal conviction sealing attorney.
+Consult with and retain a legal advisor and advocate.
 Read about and educate yourself on CPL 160.59.
-Seize this opportunity and take the time to put forth a cogent, effective and thorough motion pursuant to Criminal Procedure Law 160.59.
-Put yourself in the best position to secure the sealing you deserve.
+Seize this opportunity and take the time to put forth a cogent, effective and thorough motion or application.
+Put yourself in the best position to secure the closure you deserve.
 Do not miss this chance or waste this opportunity.
 Do it now.
 Change your trajectory.
 Begin your future today.

 Call the New York State criminal conviction sealing lawyers and former New York City prosecutors at (212) 312-7129 or contact us online today.